saurabhthareja90/deploy-flask-app-as-code/README.md

 3. Configure awscli - configure awscli on local machine by following instructions provided on - https://docs.aws.amazon.com/cli/latest/reference/configure/

+commands used - aws configure

 4. Latest version of Ansible is installed by following instructions provided on - https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html

 5. Create an ssh keypair in AWS account under EC2 -> Network & Security -> Key Pairs which will be required to connect to EC2 instances later.
 Name the key - amazon-servers, download.

+6. Make sure python3 and modules boto, boto3 and botocore are installed in the host machine from where ansible scripts will be executed.

 <h2>References</h2> -